Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Discussion

 Additionally, a key advantage of using \gls{tpp} models is their interpretability and explainability.
-For example, the inferred parameters for the Hawkes process show that after an initial aggressive behavior onset, there is a high probability of subsequent onsets occurring in quick succession—a cascade effect.
-Thus, interventions that prevent the first instance or mitigate early occurrences of aggressive behavior onsets, or ``mother'' onsets, should be prioritized.
-This suggests that careful interactions and interventions should be provided to inpatient youths with autism to prevent a cascade of subsequent aggressive behavior onsets.
+For example, the inferred parameters for the Hawkes process show that after an initial onset, there is a high probability of subsequent onsets occurring in quick succession (a cascade effect).
+Thus, interventions that prevent the first instance or mitigate early occurrences, or ``mother'' onsets, should be prioritized.
+This suggests that careful interactions and interventions should be provided to inpatient youths with autism to prevent a cascade of subsequent onsets.
 These insights also introduce new research questions, such as whether we can generate the branching structure of the cluster representation of a \gls{hwkpp} to identify all the ``mother'' onsets and, through post-analysis, understand what triggers them.

 Our collective results demonstrate that our modeling approach improves predictive performance and provides potentially meaningful clinical insights and actionable forecasts.
-Accurately forecasting the number of aggressive behavior onsets within a future window (\cref{fig:forecastcount}), predicting whether any event will occur in that window (\cref{fig:probability_fns}), and estimating the precise timing of future onsets all have translational clinical potential.
+Accurately forecasting the number of onsets within a future window (\cref{fig:forecastcount}), predicting whether any onset will occur in that window (\cref{fig:probability_fns}), and estimating the precise timing of future onsets all have translational clinical potential.
 For example, the model’s predicted probability that at least one aggressive episode will occur in the next 5 or 10 minutes could be used to trigger real-time alerts for clinicians and caregivers, prompting increased supervision or preventive action.
-Forecasts of the expected number of events in a window could inform staff allocation and resource planning, ensuring that support is available when risk is highest.
+Forecasts of the expected number of onsets in a window could inform staff allocation and resource planning, ensuring that support is available when risk is highest.
 Precise timing predictions could allow for just-in-time adaptive interventions, such as de-escalation strategies or environmental modifications, to be delivered before an episode occurs.
 Additionally, the model’s ability to generate synthetic data that closely matches real-world patterns could enable safe simulation and testing of intervention protocols, as well as staff training, without risk to patients.
 Together, these outputs support proactive, data-driven decision-making to reduce harm and improve care in clinical settings.